TechOpenSolve/.github/profile/CONTRIBUTING.md

 Of course there are many more options for making contributions.
 Feel free to explore other ways to contribute and make a difference in addressing real-life challenges within the tech industry.

+2. After completing your real life contribution use the [Contribution Acknowledgement Template](#option-1-recognize-contributions) to document your contribution by leaving a comment.

+### 5. Fact Checking

+Contributions will undergo fact checking and upon determining authenticity and if they are segnificant then they can move on to the next stage.

+### 6. Pull Requests

+- Pull requests will not be marking an issue as resolved.
+- Each pull request will contain a commit featuring the contribution that has been left as a comment and went through fact checking.
+- Pull requests will be made only in the [**app**](https://github.com/TechOpenSolve/app) repo - this is the live version of our website.
+- Pull Request will be matched to the appropriate category and upon successful merge will be visualized on the website.

+The app repo has it's own CONTRIBUTING.md document so make sure you check it out before creating a Pull Request.